-- The standard display mode is selected. - The Comms_Out flag is cleared, thereby deselecting RS232 output mode. - The CTS and RX data output lines of the RS232 port are set to the off state. - The Spectrum's ROM is paged back in if an external ROM is active and the BASIC extension mode be enabled.
+- The standard display mode is selected (the display mode register reset to \$00). - The Comms_Out flag is cleared, thereby deselecting RS232 output mode. - The CTS and RX data output lines of the RS232 port are set to the off state. - The Spectrum's ROM is paged back in if an external ROM is active and the BASIC extension mode is enabled.